William Henry Aspinwall: Personal life

 William Henry Aspinwall died of a myocardial infarction on January 18, 1875, in Manhattan.
 He was buried at Green-Wood Cemetery in Brooklyn, New York.

+Furthermore, William Henry Aspinwall's great-grandson was New York-based architect Henry Titus Aspinwall (1895–1979).

 Legacy

 The town of Aspinwall, Panama (now Colón), founded in 1850 and named after Aspinwall, on the 650 acre on the western end of a treacherously marshy islet covered with mangrove trees, known as Manzanillo Island.